samdow/ToDoLists/README.md

 # ToDoLists
-To use this DSL, run the following command:
+To use this DSL, run the following command while in the ToDoLists folder:
 `sbt run-main todolist.ToDoList path/to/list/file`

 ## Example 1-Basics